sz-robert/Literature-Quote-Search/README.txt

 Installation Instructions:
 1. Download Literature-Quote-Search-Engine.jar from the repository.
 2. Download and install Java 8.
 3. Download and install MongoDB 4.
+(Not necessary if using only remote features.)
 4. Start MongoDB with mongod command from the command line.
+(Not necessary if using only remote features.)
 5. Run Literature-Quote-Search-Engine.jar from the command line using java -jar Literature-Quote-Search-Engine.jar

 User Guide